scrwho/Git-GitHub-Helper/Git to GitHub.md

    git push origin --delete <your_branch_name>  # Remotely

-   git branch -d flucto_branch # Locally
+   git branch -d project_branch # Locally
-   git push origin --delete flucto_branch # Remotely
+   git push origin --delete project_branch # Remotely
    ```

 That's it!
 You've successfully pushed your branch to the main branch for review using a pull request workflow.

 ## To update your local Git repository and push changes

-To update your local Git repository and push changes to the `flucto_branch` on GitHub, follow these steps:
+To update your local Git repository and push changes to the `project_branch` on GitHub, follow these steps:

 1. **Check Current Branch:**
    First, ensure you are on the branch you want to update.
 You can check the current branch with: